-The newest Yaris generation made its debut with a full redesign for the 2012 Model year.
-This version is 2.9 inches longer than its predecessor which has increased the vehicle's cargo capacity.
+The third Yaris generation made its debut with a full redesign for the 2012 Model year and was produced through 2018.
+This version is 2.9 inches longer than its predecessor which increased the vehicle's cargo capacity.
 Other changes include an adjusted suspension tuning for improved handling, some new safety and convenience features, as well as some external styling revisions.
 And the cabin's previous controversial center-mounted gauges have been realigned in a more traditional layout.

-The sedan version is also no more, so the new Yaris is available as a two- or four-door hatchback and in base L and uplevel LE models.
+The sedan version was also discontined, so this Yaris version is available as a two- or four-door hatchback and in base L and uplevel LE models.
 There's also a sportier SE model that's available in four-door form only.

 Highlights of the L model's standard features include air-conditioning, a trip computer, power door locks, four-way-adjustable front seats and a stereo system with satellite radio, a CD player and a USB audio interface.
 Opting for an LE adds an upgraded audio system, power windows, Bluetooth, a 6-way-adjustable driver seat, remote keyless entry and a 60/40-split fold-down rear seat, while the SE comes with a sport-tuned suspension, four-wheel disc brakes, 16-inch alloy wheels, foglights, upgraded cloth upholstery, a leather-trimmed steering wheel and a unique front grille.

-Once again powering the new Yaris is a 1.5-liter four-cylinder engine that produces 106 horsepower and 103 pound-feet of torque.
+Once again powering this newer Yaris is a 1.5-liter four-cylinder engine that produces 106 horsepower and 103 pound-feet of torque.
 It's paired with either a standard 5-speed manual transmission or an optional 4-speed automatic.
 It's fuel economy remains very good, but has fallen behind several competitors who have upgraded their transmissions to five or six speeds.

 That said, the four-speed is quite capable of getting the most out of this engine, producing competent performance around town or merging onto highways.
 Its overall handling is quite respectable and its surprisingly good grip inspires confidence on those back curvy roads.

-All in all, we think the Yaris makes a solid used compact car choice due to its high build quality, excellent gas mileage and affordable pricing.
+All in all, we think a lower mileage Yaris can still make a solid compact car choice due to its high build quality, excellent gas mileage and affordable pricing.
 And we can suggest a number of ways to help you save when buying one.